Washington County Greenspace Bird Surveys

 - Survey instructions: Please read protocols below for detailed instructions on how to conduct the surveys at each site.

-- When: Fernhill Wetlands surveys can be performed year-round.
+- When: Cook Park and Fernhill Wetlands surveys can be performed year-round.
 Rock Creek PCC surveys runs from April through October.

-- Where: Fernhill Wetlands is located in Forest Grove and PCC-Rock Creek in Bethany.
+- Where: Cook Park is in Tigard, PCC-Rock Creek in Bethany, and Fernhill Wetlands is located in Forest Grove.
 Surveys can be done by 1 or 2 people.

 - Time Commitment: It’s up to you but we recommend at least one survey every month.
 Surveys typically take less than 2 hours.